Introduction to High-Performance Computing

 module load R/4.3.1-gimkl-2022a

-Rscript array_sum.r
+Rscript sum_matrix.r

 echo "Done!"

-[yourUsername@mahuika ~]$ sbatch example-job.sl
+[yourUsername@mahuika ~]$ sbatch example_job.sl

 Hopefully we will have better luck with this one!